 Prepare yourself to launch a career in international policy and relations—resolving conflicts, addressing human rights abuses, and promoting global development.

 You must transfer in 60 credits from an accredited college or university and complete a 90-credit, six-semester program at the Institute.
 In addition to relevant course work, students choose one of eight specializations as well as a professional practicum, in which you can apply the specific policy and development skills you’ve learned in a hands-on field opportunity.
-Students also take intercultural competence courses and courses taught in their chosen language of study.
+Students also take intercultural competence courses and/or courses taught in their chosen language of study.
 See the curriculum for more details.

 Tuition and Fees